jhdouglas21/IST412/README.md

 #4 Nicholas Boyle - Pecentage of effort: 20%.

 #5 Sam Bender - Pecentage of effort: 20%.
+Helped refactor partial code such as system out logs to fit with refactoring from issue report and working on adding playable game that meets use case and satisfies system-wide based tests